fgcz/prolfqua/README.md

 The R package contains functions for analyzing mass spectrometry based LFQ experiments.
 This package was developed at the [FGCZ](http://www.fgcz.ch/).

-# How to install prolfqua
+# How to install prolfqua?

 Requirements : A Windows/Linux/MacOSX x64 platform with R 4 or higher
 To install the package please execute in R